elixirschool/elixirschool/lessons/basics/mix.md

 $ mix deps.get
 ```

 That's it!
 We've defined and fetched our project dependencies.
-Now we're prepared to add dependencies to [concoction](https://github.com/doomspork/concoction) when the time comes.
+Now we're prepared to add dependencies when the time comes.

 ## Environments